New Year Camp

 Luggage

-The team van will be travelling to & from Kaprun for this camp.
-We can take skis + poles (not in bags), and luggage, for £20 per pair/item of luggage each way.
+The team van will be travelling to & from Verbier for this camp.
+The van can take ski bags only for £20 each way.
 This is available for all camp attendees, subject to space being available in the van.
-Please, no loose items.

 Kit can be dropped off for travel out in Edinburgh (and other locations TBC).
 The van will leave Edinburgh on Boxing Day, so equipment should be with the van by 23rd, and will return in mid-January.
 Space is offered first-come, first-serve and must be pre-booked.

 The New Year camp gives a great chance to strike the perfect balance of freeskiing and time in gates.
 Being right in the winter season, the chances of a powder day are high, and we will certainly take advantage of any fresh snow to explore the off-piste safely!
-There are so many ski areas local to our base that we can explore, so the athletes get to see way more than just one boring training slope.
+There is so much skiing to be had in Les 4 Vallées that we can explore, so the athletes get to see way more than just one repetitive training slope.

 The races include some speed/kombi, so we will maximise any speed training opportunities, and would encourage everyone to enter the speed race.
 The race piste is not too challenging for Super-G, so it is not to be missed!